w3c-cg/awesome-semantic-shapes/README.md

 Semantic shapes enable you to validate RDF graphs against a set of conditions.
 Semantic shapes can also be viewed as a description of data graphs that satisfy these conditions.
-Such descriptions may be used for a variety of purposes beside validation, including user interface building, code generation and data integration.
+Such descriptions may be used for a variety of purposes besides validation, including user interface building, code generation, and data integration.
-Semantic shapes could be described in SHACL or ShEx languages.
+Semantic shapes are frequently described using the SHACL or ShEx language.

 ## Contents